 Mental Health Counseling Objectives & Structure

-Upon graduation, the successful student in the Mental Health Counseling Program will be able to:
+Upon graduation from the Mental Health Counseling Program, you will be able to:

-- Demonstrate professional skills required for working in a multidisciplinary community agency, business, college/university, or health setting.
+- Demonstrate professional skills and personal qualities required for working as an effective counselor in an interdisciplinary mental health setting.

-- Demonstrate a variety of differential assessment practices consistent with the DSM-IV-TR.
+- Demonstrate a variety of differential diagnostic assessment skills consistent with the most current diagnostic manual.

-- Demonstrate the ability to use a diverse range of research-based intervention strategies.
+- Demonstrate the ability to use a diverse range of evidence-based intervention strategies.

-- Develop appropriate intervention plans based upon a knowledge of culturally relevant variables in client care including ethnicity, religion, socioeconomic levels, gender, sexual orientation, and disability status.
+- Develop appropriate intervention plans based upon knowledge of culturally relevant variables in client care, including ethnicity, religion, socioeconomic levels, gender, sexual orientation, and disability status.

-- Demonstrate professional behavior consistent with ethical guidelines of the Mental Health Counseling Profession.
+- Demonstrate professional behavior consistent with ethical guidelines of Mental Health Counseling professional organizations and regulatory agencies.